Jewish Funeral Practices Committee of Greater Washington records

 Collection Scope and Content

 The records in this collection consist primarily of correspondence amongst members and organizations involved with the Committee between 1976 until 1982.
-The collection includes letters, notes, legal documents, photographs, by-laws, publications, reports, newspaper clippings, publications, memos, and minutes.
+The collection includes letters, notes, legal documents, photographs, by-laws, publications, reports, newspaper clippings, publications, memos, minutes, and the Jewish Funeral Practices Committee of Greater Washington website.
 The Committee includes members from approximately 30 area synagogues, havurot, and B'nai B'rith lodges.
 Their mission is to coordinate activities for and educate members about practices for Jewish funerals.
 The collection covers a wide range of topics concerning the Jewish community and their funeral practices.
 It also includes many area funeral homes and the changing prices of funeral over the years.
-These materials date from 1975 to 1991 with the bulk of the materials ranging from 1976 to 1982.
+These materials date from 1975 to 2023 with the bulk of the materials ranging from 1976 to 1982.

 - Jewish Funeral Practices Committee of Greater Washington (Organization)